 After his tour in the Infantry, O'Brien was hoping to serve in a unit more focused on smaller & more independent special operations.
 He was selected for & completed a rigorous screening process for "Recon" and was selected as a recon Platoon Commander at First Reconnaissance Battalion under battalion commanders Colonel Wheeler Baker then Colonel Digger O'Dell.
 (Joining Recon was significant since his Uncle Dick served in Recon in Vietnam - more on Colonel Dick here soon.)

-Colonel O'Dell was inducted in the USSOCOM Commando Hall of Honor.
-Recon is a division-level combat asset that performs reconnaissance providing intelligence offices with tactical information.
-(Recon was the first of very few Marine Corps units to be informally considered "special operations" before the Marines joined SOCOM in 2006 to fully integrate in US Special Operations and established the Raiders in 2015.)
+Colonel Digger O'Dell was inducted in the USSOCOM Commando Hall of Honor.
+Recon was a division-level combat asset performing reconnaissance providing intelligence offices with tactical information.
+Recon was the first Marine Corps unit to be informally considered "special operations" before the Marines joined SOCOM in 2006 to fully integrate in US Special Operations and established the Raiders in 2015.
 First Recon Bn was featured in the TV miniseries "Generation Kill."

 O'Brien's Recon platoon conducted special weapons and tactics training with one of America's most highly-regarded law enforcement units, Los Angeles Police SWAT.

-In 1985, he led his platoon as the first Recon platoon to make an operational overseas deployment since Vietnam and deployed with Battalion Landing Team 3/1 (BLT) throughout Asia.
+In 1985, he led his platoon as the first Recon platoon to make an operational overseas deployment since Vietnam and deployed with Battalion Landing Team 3/1 (BLT) throughout Asia incl Japan, Korea, Philippines, Thailand & Guam.

 First Force Recon Company was disestablished after Vietnam then reestablished in 1986.

-LT O'Brien worked for BLT commander Colonel Bob Tilley, a Vietnam Silver Star recipient, and trained in Japan with a Navy SEAL unit led by LTs Joe Kernan & Tom Brown and Chief Pat Parks.
+LT O'Brien worked for BLT battalion commander Colonel Bob Tilley, a Vietnam Silver Star recipient, and trained in Japan with a Navy SEAL unit led by LTs Joe Kernan & Tom Brown and Chief Pat Parks.
+This was his first knowledge of & experience with SEALs.
 Kernan & Brown rose to the rank of Admiral.
 For his tour in the Infantry & Recon, O'Brien was awarded the Navy Achievement Medal from Colonel O'Dell & General Hank Stackpole.

 At Recon, he attended Navy Diver School and Navy Diver Ops Supervisor Course (taught by SEALs) at San Diego CA and led several diving ops from several patrol boats, ships & submarines.